-Productivity and Learning Management Systems: Software Grade Levels Departments Description Kami K-12 All Departments A software tool that allows students to write on electronic PDF documents.
+Software Grade Levels Departments Description Kami K-12 All Departments A software tool that allows students to write on electronic PDF documents.

 EdPuzzle Grades 4-12 All Departments A software tool that allows questions and answers to be embedded in videos.
 Castle Learning K-12 All Departments Software that creates review activities for a variety of subjects from elementary level through high school.
-Buncee K-12 All Departments An electronic creation tool.
+Buncee (part of Pebble) К-12 All Departments An electronic creation tool.
 Padlet Grades 4-12 All Departments An electronic bulletin board for sharing ideas Classkick Grades 4-12 All Departments An interactive platform to enhance on-line learning.
 Kahoot K-12 All Departments A game-based platform good for reviewing and formative assessments.
 Screencastify K-12 All Departments A tool that allows students and teachers to record their screens and/or themselves.
-Google Enterprise: Google Meet/Google Classroom/Jamboards/Docs/Forms/Sheets К-12 All Departments Productivity: Google Meet/Google Classroom/Jamboards/Docs/Forms/Sheets

-Virtual Reference Collection (VRC) Grades K-12 All Departments An online database of references, as well as various resources for a variety of subjects.
-Flipgrid Grades K -12 All Departments Online tool that creates a video-based discussion and/or showcase learning.
-Quizlet Grades 4-12 All Departments Online learning tool that provides various resources to help students study, such as flashcards and quizzes.
+Google Enterprise: Google Meet/Google Classroom/Jamboards/Docs/Forms/Sheets К-12 All Departments Productivity: Google Meet/Google Classroom/Jamboards/Docs/Forms/Sheets Virtual Reference Collection (VRC) Grades K-12 All Departments An online database of references, as well as various resources for a variety of subjects.
+Quizlziz Grades k-12 All Departments Online learning tool that provides various resources to help students study, such as flashcards and quizzes.
 Clever Grades K - 12 All Departments A tool that is a repository for all of the software students and teachers can access in the district.
-In most cases, it provides Single-Sign-On access.
-Study.com Grades 9-12 All Departments A study tool used for review by the teachers and students at Huntington High School.
-Book Creator Grades K-12 All Departments A digital tool that enables students to create and read multi modal digital books to enhance student engagement
+In most cases, it provides Single- Sign-On access.
+Margie School Al Grades k-12 All Departments Artificial Intelligence Platform Book Creator Grades K-12 All Departments A digital tool that enables students to create and read multi modal digital books to enhance student engagement